LenaRibena/point_cloud_tree_generation/reports/README.md

 >
 > Answer:

-We have been using the VS Code debugger mainly and in some cases used the pdb Python library with `pdb.set_trace()`.
+We have been using the VS Code debugger mainly and in some cases used the pdb Python library with `pdb.set_trace()`, whenever code had to be run via the command line.
 We did not do any profiling as that tool can mainly be used to identify bottlenecks and where code can be optimized where the time given for this project was already limited so optimizing was not a priority.

 ## Working in the cloud